M4TTRX/data-eng-project/README.md

 ## Getting started

 1. Ensure you have Docker installed and running
-2. Get your computer's user id by typing in ` id -u` in your bash terminal.
+2. Get your computer's user id by typing in `id -u` in your bash terminal.
 As a window user you will have to run this command in your WSL terminal as it will not work on CMD or powershell.
-3. Update the `AIRFLOW_UID` in the .env file to the ID you obtained.
+3. Create a `.env` file, based on the `.template.env` file.
+Mae sure to update the `AIRFLOW_UID` in the .env file to the ID you obtained.
 4. Build and run the environment using the `docker-compose up` command (run it in the directory of the project).
 This step will take a while as a lot of images will be downloaded on your computer.
+5. If they do not exist yet.
+Create a folder in your `/dags` folder called **ingestion**.
+Inside this folder create two sub folders: **staging** and **ingestion**.
-5. You can now connect to [localhost:8080](http://localhost:8080/) to access the airflow dashboard, user and pwd are `airflow`.
+6. You can now connect to [localhost:8080](http://localhost:8080/) to access the airflow dashboard, user and pwd are `airflow`.

 ## Environment info
 | Service  | Address:Port           | Image        |